Là-bas (song): Cover versions

 The song was covered by many artists throughout the years, including Michel Delpech in 1996, Murray Head and Lio, Corey Hart and Julie Masse in 1998, Renaud Hantson and Nourith, Michel Leclerc (instrumental version) in 2000, Florent Pagny and Natasha St-Pier in 2002 (available on St-Pier's album De l'amour le mieux), Philippe Heuvelinne and Marc Rouvé in 2003, Humana, Prise 2 Son (released as a single, the second track of the CD "Un Autre Monde, number 45 in France) in 2004, Opium du Peuple, and Grégory Lemarchal and the 500 choristers in 2007 (available on his posthumous album La Voix d'un ange).
 All these versions were recorded on an album or a single.

 Jean-Jacques Goldman re-recorded the song as a duet with Céline Dion for the Les Enfoirés' 1996 album La Compil.
 In 1992, he performed the song with Carole Fredericks and Michael Jones for the live album Sur scène.

 The song was performed on several French TV programmes, such as Tapis Rouge à Notre-Dame de Paris (France 2, 15 April 2000) by Hélène Ségara and Bruno Pelletier, Tubes d'un jour, tubes de toujours (TF1, 27 December 2002) by Daniel Lévi and Cécilia Cara.
 The song was also performed in Dutch-language by Erik Mesie and Nadieh under the title "Ik sta".

 In 2012, Marie-Mai and Baptiste Giabiconi covered the song on the number one album Génération Goldman.

 Jean-Jacques Goldman and Michael Jones made an English version of the song called "On my way home" interpreted by Joe Cocker (album No ordinary world).
-As often with English translations of French songs in general (as examplified by "My Way", based on Claude François' "Comme d'habitude", or "Only The Very Best" from Tycoon, based on Starmania's "SOS d'un terrien en détresse"), and Goldman songs in particular, the lyrics are not a literal translation of the original (on my way home versus leaving) but remain true to the overall theme (tribulation).
+As often with English translations of French songs in general (as exemplified by "My Way", based on Claude François' "Comme d'habitude", or "Only The Very Best" from Tycoon, based on Starmania's "SOS d'un terrien en détresse"), and Goldman songs in particular, the lyrics are not a literal translation of the original (on my way home versus leaving) but remain true to the overall theme (tribulation).